An introduction to modern AI representation systems and problem-solving techniques.

 There are two lectures per week, plus weekly lab/tutorial sessions.

-Artificial Intelligence A Modern Approach (Third Edition), by Stuart Russell and Peter Norvig, Prentice Hall 2010.
+Artificial Intelligence A Modern Approach (Fourth Edition), by Stuart Russell and Peter Norvig, Pearson 2020.

 - Course outline